Nafees10/navm/spec/syntax.md

 	instructionName     argument   argument
 ```

+instructionName can only contain alphabets (lowercase and uppercase).

 ## Labels
 These are used to specify from where execution can start from, or jump to.
 They are also not case sensitive.
 And are written like: